emojicode/emojicode.github.io/src/guides/compile-and-run.md

 You can try and run the above code and should see `Guten Tag!`.
 But how does this work?

-First, we need to understand that ↪️ is like an if statement.
+First, we need to understand that ↪️ is an if statement basically.
 It executes the provided code block if the condition it is provided with evaluates to true.
 You can see that we have used a variable assignment as condition.
-You can provide a variable assignment as condition, if the left-hand-side value is an optional.
-In this case, the if will execute its block if the left-hand-side value does contain a value and will store that value into the variable specified on the right-hand-side.
+You can provide a variable assignment as condition, if the left-hand-side value is an optional. ↪️ will then execute its block only if the left-hand-side value does contain a value and will store that value into the variable specified on the right-hand-side.